Updated: Aug 2021

 - Beyond that, the usage depends on how big your script is and what it does.

 The reasons are mostly personal.
-I think Microvium would be almost exactly as useful if it were closed-source, but by making it open-source, I don’t need to develop the project on my own in silence and isolation like I was with MetalScript.
+I think Microvium would be almost exactly as useful if it were closed-source, but by making it open-source, I don’t need to develop the project on my own in silence and isolation like I did with MetalScript.
 I much prefer being able to openly share ideas and collaborate.

 Not only have I open-sourced it, but I’ve also used a very permissive license (MIT) for both the compiler and bytecode interpreter, making it easy for anyone to incorporate Microvium into other projects, without needing to worry much about legal issues, security issues, or what happens if Microvium stops being maintained.